DanteLogo

 Guidelines for Submissions

 The Poet’s Press and Yogh & Thorn books are currently not accepting poetry manuscript submissions from individual poets.
 Poets are just as well-off publishing their own chapbooks.
-When we do publish smaller single-author books, these are typically by invitation.
+While we do publish smaller single-author books, these are typically by invitation.

 We welcome collaborations and joint-publishing projects with other small presses, and with poets, editors and scholars who have press-ready manuscripts in our areas of interest, including anthologies and annotated editions of poetry.